-The Board receives copies of all material market announcements after they have been made.
+The Board approves all material announcements prior to lodgement with ASX and receives copies of all material markets promptly after they have been made.

-8.2.
+11.2.
 Investor Relations

 The Company is committed to regularly communicating with its shareholders in a timely and accessible manner, and to encouraging shareholder participation at its general meetings.